 Use this as vocabulary, not as market share.
 It can help a reader decide which proof to build: troubleshooting notes, basic Python or scripting notes, a spreadsheet-based install inventory, Linux command-line checks, and network diagrams.
 It cannot prove that every employer requires those tools, that a credential changes pay, or that the sample predicts next year.

 The adjacent samples sharpen the ladder.
-The network-administrator packet used language around Cisco, BGP, troubleshooting, OSPF, CCNP, network security, DNS, and TCP/IP.
+The network-administrator sample used language around Cisco, BGP, troubleshooting, OSPF, CCNP, network security, DNS, and TCP/IP.
 The help-desk sample used troubleshooting, Windows, ServiceNow, Active Directory, macOS, Jira, DNS, and VPN.
 The automation sample used Python, API, Ansible, AWS, firewall, and JavaScript.
 Those terms are good practice targets when the reader wants to move beyond field work.

 Credential context: Network+, CCNA, A+, and Linux+